AstroTurf: History

 The original AstroTurf brand product was invented by James M. Faria and Robert T. Wright at Monsanto.
 The original, experimental installation was inside the Waughhtel-Howe Field House at the Moses Brown School in Providence, Rhode Island, in 1964.
 It was patented in 1965 and originally sold under the name "ChemGrass."
 It was rebranded as AstroTurf by company employee John A. Wortmann after its first well-publicized use at the Houston Astrodome stadium in 1966.
 Donald L. Elbert patented two methods to improve the product in 1971.

 Early iterations of the short-pile turf swept many major stadiums, but the product did need improvement.
 Concerns over directionality and traction led Monsanto's R&D department to implement a texturized nylon system.
 By imparting a crimped texture to the nylon after it was extruded, the product became highly uniform.

 In 1987, Monsanto consolidated its AstroTurf management, marketing, and technical activities in Dalton, Georgia, as AstroTurf Industries, Inc. In 1988, Balsam AG purchased all the capital stock of AstroTurf Industries, Inc. In 1994, Southwest Recreational Industries, Inc. (SRI) acquired the AstroTurf brand.
 In 1996, SRI was acquired by American Sports Products Group Inc.

 While AstroTurf was the industry leader throughout the late 20th century, other companies emerged in the early 2000s.
 FieldTurf, AstroTurf's chief competitor since the early 2000s, marketed a product of tall-pile polyethylene turf with infill, meant to mimic natural grass more than the older products.
 This third-generation turf, as it became known, changed the landscape of the marketplace.
-Although SRI successfully marketed AstroPlay, a third-generation turf product, increased competition gave way to lawsuits.
+SRI successfully marketed its own third-generation turf product named AstroPlay, and the resultant increased competition led to lawsuits.
 In 2000, SRI was awarded $1.5 million in a lawsuit after FieldTurf was deemed to have lied to the public by making false statements regarding its own product and making false claims about AstroTurf and AstroPlay products.